CL2 Planar: RHA unveils planar magnetic Bluetooth headphone

-RHA has unveiled the CL2 Planar, a Bluetooth in-ear headphone that the company says is the first to use planar magnetic technology, putting high-quality audio in a small device.
+RHA has unveiled the CL2 Planar, a Bluetooth in-ear headphone that the company says is the first to use planar magnetic technology, putting high-quality audio into a small device.

-I’m not sure what that is, but it’s enough for RHA to price the headphones at $900, for those placing preorders.
+Apparently, it’s enough for RHA to price the headphones at $900 for those placing preorders.
 It will debut online and at select retailers on September 12.

 The Glasgow, Scotland-based audio company designed the CL2 Planar around a compact planar magnetic driver.
 It took RHA four years to develop the 10-millimeter drive, which consists of a planar coil and 16-micrometer diaphragm that is “perfectly suspended” above two matched magnetic fields.